BrianAugnoo/rails_Carbnb/README.md

 Note:
 (Brian Augnoo)
 1- for someone trying to hosting, the ENV variable MY_APP_DATABASE_URL maybe empty so you must use heroku addons:create heroku-postgresql
-2- When you launch a server, the bookings are automatically updated, but if you want to use Rails c to test the models, please use the command rake update_booking or rails uptade_booking to update them.
+2- don't forget to add an ENV variable USER_PASSWORD in your .env file, I had to put this protocol to avoid gitgardian crying 3- When you launch a server, the bookings are automatically updated, but if you want to use Rails c to test the models, please use the command rake update_booking or rails uptade_booking to update them.

 Warning:
 (Brian Augnoo)